Electron-phonon coupling in correlated materials: insights from the Hubbard-Holstein model: Conclusion

-Our findings justify a ``renormalized Migdal-Eliashberg" approach to electron-phonon coupling in correlated materials, with the main effect of corrections being to renormalize the electron-phonon coupling.
-Our finding is consistent with an important earlier paper; Huang, Hanke, Arrigoni and Scalapino used quantum Monte Carlo methods to compute the vertex correction diagram at zero Matsubara frequency for the bare electron-phonon coupling of the Holstein-Hubbard model~\cite{Huang03}, although direct comparison is difficult because their coupling is defined in a Fermi liquid sense as a ratio of a vertex to a self energy.
-The methods available at the time limited their work to high temperatures $T=t/2$ and $8\times8$ lattices, and to leading order in the electron-phonon coupling.
+This finding is consistent with an important earlier paper of Huang, Hanke, Arrigoni and Scalapino who used quantum Monte Carlo methods to compute the vertex correction diagram at zero Matsubara frequency for the bare electron-phonon coupling of the Holstein-Hubbard model~\cite{Huang03}, finding that the vertex indeed suppressed the coupling.
+Direct comparison is difficult because their coupling is defined in a Fermi liquid sense as a ratio of a vertex to a self energy and the methods available at the time limited their work to high temperatures $T=t/2$, $8\times8$ lattices, and to leading order in the electron-phonon coupling.
 Possible phonon-induced renormalization of the electron-electron interaction were not considered.
-Our work suggests many avenues for further investigation.
-On the technical side, our analysis relies on subtracting analytically continued quantities, which amplifies the systematic errors present in many continuation methods.
-Reducing the continuation uncertainties or devising alternative methods of analysis would be useful.
-Extending our work to larger $U$ to study electron-phonon coupling in a doped Mott insulator, and to multi-orbital models to study a richer variety of electron-phonon couplings, are important goals.